 → The Regional envelope promotes regional infrastructure projects (energy, transport, water, ICT): cross-border projects or national projects with a demonstrable regional impact on two or more countries.

-→ The SE4ALL envelope supports regional, national and local energy projects targeting SE4ALL objectives (link to The Sustainable Energy for All initiative):
+→ The SE4ALL envelope supports regional, national and local energy projects targeting SE4ALL objectives:

 Ensure universal access to modern energy services.